maniesh-lab/Smart-Data-Analyzer/README.md

 The generated PDF report includes:

-* Sales summary metrics
+- Sales summary metrics
-* Monthly sales trends
+- Monthly sales trends
-* Regional sales distribution
+- Regional sales distribution
-* Category sales comparison
+- Category sales comparison
-* Top performing products
+- Top performing products

+> **Note:** Charts are generated when you run `main.py`.
+The `charts/` folder will be populated after the first run.

 ![Monthly Sales Chart](charts/monthly_sales.png)

+---

 ## Purpose

 This project was created to practice:

-* data analysis with pandas
+- Data analysis with pandas
-* data visualization with matplotlib
+- Data visualization with matplotlib
-* automated reporting with Python
+- Automated reporting with Python

 ---